-For more information about applying to the Tribunal, see the Resolving Tenancy Disputes Tenancy Facts.
-If you decide to apply to the Tribunal you can also seek help from a tenant advice service.
+For more information about applying to the Tribunal, see the Resolving Tenancy Disputes fact sheet.

+If you decide to apply to the Tribunal you can contact us for advice.

 Rent decreases

 In some situations, you may be entitled to a rent decrease.
 You can negotiate a rent decrease directly with your lessor, agent or provider, or seek an order from the Tribunal.
 Under the Act you may be eligible for a rent decrease in the following situations: